-This delivery paper focuses on the Finnish, Greek and Slovenian second piloting phase which covers experimental testing, deploying and implementation of higher-level hardware and software functional components and assessing the technical functionality of the iFLEX framework primarily in relation to data collection, flexibility control, predictions and user web browser (testing mode) or mobile app base interface (for user data visualization and HEMS, BEMS system manipulation).
-The delivered paper also describes experimental implementation methods, that are capable of monitoring and controlling HEMS and BEMS deployed systems related to weather forecasts, emission factor of electricity production, power consumption, electricity price, user comfort, sensor and smart power meter measurement, data visualization, etc.
+This deliverable focuses on the Finnish, Greek and Slovenian third piloting phase which covers deployment and implementation of higher-level hardware and software functional components and assessing the technical functionality of the iFLEX framework primarily in relation to data collection, flexibility control, predictions, and user web browser (testing mode) or mobile app base interface (for user data visualization and HEMS, BEMS system manipulation).
+The deliverable also describes the updates that have been made to the functional components in order to form and deploy application-specific iFLEX Assistant prototypes in the Finnish, Greek and Slovenian pilot.